 What color to prime

 When it comes time to painting on the primer, the question gets asked: “what color should I use?”

 The two traditional primers are black and white.
-Using black has the advantage that if you don’t paint an area of the model it just looks like a shadow.
+Using black has the advantage that if miss an area of the model it just looks like a shadow.
 Black also provides a great base layer for metallic paints.
 The downside is that lighter colors such as yellow or white will take more layers to cover the black primer.

 White has the opposite problem.
-Light colors are quicker to paint and tend to be brighter, but if you miss areas, they tend to pop out.
-Models primed white tend to have a lighter composition which works well for certain armies and looks but not so much for models that you want to look dark and sinister.
+Light colors are quicker to paint and tend to be brighter, but if you miss areas, they will pop out.
+Models primed white have a lighter composition which works well for certain armies and looks but not so much for models that you want to look dark and sinister.

 Brown and gray primers are less common in spray cans but are available in brush-on or airbrush paints.
 Gray provides a balance between the white and black primers as it allows colors to cover quickly, but without being overly bright.
 Brown is helpful for rusty metal armies (like my Orks) or ‘natural’ looking armies.

-If you have only black and white rattle cans to work with, a great technique to use what is called a zenithal base coat.
+If you have only black and white rattle cans to work with, a great technique is called a zenithal base coat.
 You start by priming the model black, making sure everything is covered and dry.